Master the list loop in AnQiCMS template: A clever trick to identify the first and last items easily

-In website content operation, dynamically displaying data lists is a very common requirement.Whether it is an article list, product display, or image gallery, we hope to make the information more attractive through unique visual effects or logical processing.Sometimes, this means we need to apply special styles to the first or last item in the list, such as adding a 'new' tag to the first article or not displaying the right border on the image at the end of the list.
+In website content operation, dynamically displaying data lists is a very common requirement.Whether it is an article list, product display, or image gallery, we hope to make the information more attractive through unique visual effects or logical processing.Sometimes, this means we need to apply special styles to the first or last item in the list, such as adding a "new" tag to the first article or not displaying the right border on the image at the end of the list.

-Among them, the two core variables areforloop.Counterandforloop.Revcounter.
+Among them, the two most core variables areforloop.Counterandforloop.Revcounter.

-We can cooperate with{% if %}condition judgment tags to easily achieve this:
+We can cooperate{% if %}With conditional judgment tags to easily achieve this:

 {% if forloop.Counter == 1 %}